Passengers and small passenger service (SPS) drivers both have rights.

 SPS drivers can also refuse passengers if they work for a service that only provides services to registered passengers, for example through an app.

-You should contact the NZ Police on 111 straight away for an serious improper behaviour such as:
+You should contact the New Zealand Police on 111 straight away for any serious improper behaviour such as: